 Several professional training courses have enabled me to acquire the fundamentals of the profession of pastry chef – chocolate maker – confectioner.

 After obtaining my CAP Pâtisserie in Dordogne, I deepened my knowledge in Sarlat with a Additional mention “Pastry – Ice cream – Chocolate – Confectionery – Plated desserts“.
-I then took the next step, going even further in my specialization thanks to obtaining with a Technical Trades Certificate “Pastry Chef – Confectioner – Ice Cream Maker – Caterer”.
+I then took the next step, going even further in my specialization thanks to obtaining with a Technical Certificate for the Trades “Pastry Chef – Confectioner – Ice Cream Maker – Caterer”.

 Having just learned to master the basics of pastry, as well as its advanced techniques, I began my career as a production worker.
 For two years, I worked in two establishments: one in Limoges, the other in Dordogne.
 This allowed me to establish my skills to start giving life to my most daring ideas and thus be able to start to stand out in my profession.